explosion/spaCy/website/docs/usage/layers-architectures.md

     return model
 ```

-Now you can use this model definition in any existing trainable spaCy component,
+The model definition can now be used in any existing trainable spaCy component,
-by specifying it in the config file:
+by specifying it in the config file.
+In this configuration, all required
+parameters for the various subcomponents of the custom architecture are passed
+in as settings via the config.

 ```ini
 ### config.cfg (excerpt) {highlight="5-5"}